pbazard/tutorials/C.rst

 Pointers
 ========

-what
-  Definition lists associate a term with a definition.

-*how*
-  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
-  Blank lines are not allowed between term and definition.

 The location pointed by ``ptr`` cannot be changed or the value pointed at is cannot be changed **by** this pointer.
 It can be viewed as a read-only pointer.

    const char *ptr